waynodiablo/Oystercard/individual_challenges/README.md

 This week is especially good for focusing on the question, "am I a better developer than I was yesterday?"

-There are four tech tests this week.
-This means you can start from scratch four times.
-It means you can reflect on what was good and what was bad four times.
-And it means you can try new things to improve four times.
+There are three tech tests this week.
+This means you can start from scratch three times.
+It means you can reflect on what was good and what was bad three times.
+And it means you can try new things to improve three times.

 ### Code reviews from your coach